Connect with others who understand.

 Other environmental factors, such as air pollution and climate, can also affect eczema.
 Vaping indoors or in polluted areas might make your symptoms worse.

 Two of the most common triggers of eczema symptoms are cigarette smoke and allergens.
-While vaping doesn’t cause the same secondhand smoke that cigarettes do, the airborne chemicals can have an impact on your skin.
-The ingredients present in e-cigarette vapor include nicotine, propylene glycol, and artificial flavorings that may trigger your eczema symptoms.
+Vaping doesn’t cause the same secondhand smoke that cigarettes do.
+But, the airborne chemicals can have an impact on your skin.
+The ingredients present in e-cigarette vapor — nicotine, propylene glycol, and artificial flavorings — may trigger your eczema symptoms.

 Effects of Vaping on Specific Eczema Symptoms